oskip0906/Basic_Neural_Network/README.md

 - **Model Engine**
   - An "engine" that trains, evaluates, saves, and loads the neural network.
-  - Adjustable learning rates for training (backpropagation).
+  - Adjustable epochs and learning rates for training.
   - Custom accuracy functions for evaluation.

 ## 💡 Performance